igleen/llm-jeopardy-python/README.md

 This is a jeopardy benchmark for LLM using api

-Dataset and orginal benchmark by aigoopy https://github.com/aigoopy/llm-jeopardy
+Dataset and original benchmark by aigoopy https://github.com/aigoopy/llm-jeopardy

 ## Usage
 1. register at together.ai (its free)
 2. get your api key https://api.together.xyz/settings/api-keys
-3. set global variable TOGETHER_API_KEY
+3. set global variable in your terminal
  - using default linux shell:`export TOGETHER_API_KEY=your_key`
  - using fish shell: `set -Ux TOGETHER_API_KEY your_key`